 Scanning the entire site using the WordFence plugin resulted in.

-Prompted wp-load.php with a virus, compared with the source file of the health site found that 107 lines were added to the malicious code, delete all the added code.
+Prompted wp-load.php has a virus, compared to the source file found that line 107 was added to the beginning of the malicious code, delete it.

-Tip wp-content/plugins/wordfence/readme.md virus, check the latest plug-in installation package source file found that there is no such file, and the readme file is generally descriptive file does not have the function can be deleted, so directly delete this file.
+Tip wp-content/plugins/wordfence/readme.md virus, check the latest plug-in installation package source file found that there is no such file, and readme.md file is generally descriptive file does not have the function can be deleted, so directly delete this file.

-After dealing with the threat and then scanning the whole site with WordFence, it suggests that the files cached by Wp Rocket have viruses, which should be cached when the cache is regularly updated with toxic files.
+After dealing with the threat and then scanning the whole site with Wordfence, it suggests that the Wp Rocket cache file has a virus, which should be a toxic file cached when the cache is updated regularly.
 Go directly to the Pagoda panel to delete the entire cache folder and let the cache plugin re-cache it.

 Scan the whole site again with WordFence, prompting security and threat removal.
 Immediately change the backend login address, login username and password.